Alice King Chatham

 Alice King Chatham (March 28, 1908 – July 8, 1989) was an American sculptor who worked for the United States Air Force, NASA, and their contractors to design helmets, oxygen masks and other personal protective equipment.
-Equipment she designed was used both on humans and on a variety of animal test subjects.
+The equipment she designed was used both on humans and on a variety of animal test subjects.

 Career

 Wright-Patterson Air Force Base

 Alice King was a graduate of the Dayton Art Institute.
 In 1942, she was contacted by officials at the Wright Patterson Air Force Base (WPAFB) near Dayton, Ohio to help design breathing masks for pilots.
 They sought her out because they wanted someone with a sculpture background to be involved with the design.
 She began work at the Aero Medical Laboratory at WPAFB, where she helped design and build the first successful pressurized breath masks for pilots operating planes above 20000 ft.
 The pressurized mask was important to keep pilots from passing out at high altitude.
 Her work improved upon an earlier design by Dr. James P. Henry of the University of California that had not met the specifications needed by the Air Force.
 The mask she devised included pressurized air bladders around the ears that allowed pilots to operate at 55000 ft for 30 minutes.
 This represented a significant improvement over Henry's mask, which lacked the ear bladders and caused pilots pain after only 15 minutes at 40000 ft.